Structured Sparsity Inducing Adaptive Optimizers for Deep Learning: Related work

 \paragraph{Proximal gradient methods} Proximal gradient methods (also known as \emph{forward-backward splitting} methods; \citealp{singer2009fobos}) is a class of first-order methods that are particularly designed for the optimization of composite objectives of the form of \cref{eq:composite-loss}, where the non-differentiable penalty $h$ admits a proximal operator that can be efficiently computed.
 See \citet{parikh2014proximal} for a general introduction to proximal algorithms, and \citet{bach2011optimization} for an overview of proximal gradient methods for sparsity-inducing penalties (including structured sparsity).

 Proximal gradient methods have also been embedded into adaptive first-order methods, such as Adam or RMSProp \citep{lee2019proxadam}. \citet{yang2020proxsgd} introduced \textsc{Prox-SGD}, an algorithm based on a weighted proximal operator to correct for the rescaling introduced by these adaptive methods.
 This algorithm was further refined in \textsc{ProxGen} \citep{yun2020proxgen}, to treat the update as an exact proximal gradient step.
 Both of these methods are generic, and they can be applied to any penalty, provided the weighted proximal operator can be computed efficiently.
 But so far, their applications have been limited to sparsity-inducing penalties such as $\ell_{q}^{q}$, with $q \in [0, 1]$, whose weighted proximal operators can be obtained in closed-form thanks to the separability of these penalties \citep{becker2019quasinewton}.
-Our work is complementary, since we give an efficient algorithm to compute the weighted proximal operator of some structured sparsity inducing penalties, for which there is no closed-form solution available. \citet{melchior2019adaprox} also propose an alternative algorithm where the weighted proximal operator is approximated by iterating over the (unweighted) proximal operator.
+Our work is complementary, since we give an efficient algorithm to compute the weighted proximal operator of some structured sparsity inducing penalties, for which there is no closed-form solution available. \citet{melchior2019adaprox} also propose an alternative algorithm where the weighted proximal operator is approximated by iterating over the (unweighted) proximal operator. \citet{chen2020half} proposed a Half-Space step, in conjunction with projected gradient methods, to increase the level of group-sparsity.

 Finally, although we are focusing our attention here on first-order methods, which are more appropriate for Deep Learning applications, it is important to note that there also exists proximal quasi-Newton methods \citep{becker2019quasinewton}, also based on weighted proximal operators, which are adapted from limited-memory quasi-Newton methods such as SR1 and L-BFGS.